AGRINFO AGRINFO logo

 Impact on EU import tariffs

-The EU and Mercosur have completed technical negotiations on a new Partnership Agreement.
-This includes an obligation for the EU to remove import tariffs on the majority of agri-food products from Mercosur countries (Argentina, Brazil, Paraguay, Uruguay) over time periods ranging from 0 to 16 years.
+The EU will remove import tariffs on the majority of agri-food products from Mercosur countries (Argentina, Brazil, Paraguay, Uruguay) over time periods ranging from 0 to 16 years.
 For sensitive products such as lamb, sugar, and dairy, tariffs remain unchanged.
 Tariff rate quotas are introduced for certain goods including beef, poultry, sugar, and ethanol, maintaining existing tariffs but setting volume limits for reduced tariffs.
-Specific tariff reductions are applied to some products, including mixed-duty items and agricultural goods such as bananas, butter, and cereals, with details provided in Annexes to the Agreement.
+Specific tariff reductions are applied to some products, including mixed-duty items and agricultural goods such as bananas, butter, and cereals (see the Full Report for more detail).

 Timeline